CompMethods-ICTP-SAIFR-Serrapilheira/horanSim/README.md

-# HoranSim: simulation of a well-mixed Moran process with constant selection
+# MoranSim: simulation of a well-mixed Moran process with constant selection
 **Created by Lucas Alves de Melo Pontes**

 # Objective